ovinc/drapo/DOCUMENTATION.md

 Other
 - `blit` (bool, default True).
 If True, blitting is used for fast rendering
 - `block`(bool, default False).
 If True, object blocks the console (block not implemented yet for Line and Rect).
+- `verbose` (bool, default False).
+If True, some events associated with interactive objects are printed in the console.

 ### Notes